 | Botanical Name | Agapanthus africanus 'Albus' |

-| Exposure | Full Sun to Partial Shade (Appreciates protection from the afternoon Houston sun) |
+| Exposure | Full Sun to Partial Shade (Appreciates protection from harsh afternoon Houston sun) |

-| Height x Width | 2-3' H x 2-3' W |
+| Height x Width | 2-3 ft.
+Tall x 2-3 ft.
+Wide |

-| Zones | 8 - 11 |
+| Zones | 8 - 11 (A dependable perennial for Southeast Texas) |

-| Fertilization | Apply a balanced fertilizer in spring to encourage vigorous blooming. |
+| Fertilization | Apply a balanced, slow-release fertilizer in early spring and again in early summer to support healthy growth and blooms. |

-| Pruning | Remove spent flower stalks to the base once they finish blooming. |
+| Pruning | Remove spent flower stalks at the base once blooming is complete.
+Trim away any yellowed or frost-damaged leaves in late winter. |

 | Deer Resistance | Moderate |